cdapio/cdap/cdap-docs/examples-manual/source/examples/user-profiles.rst

 - Build the example (as described `below <#building-an-example-application>`__).
 - Start CDAP, deploy and start the application and its component as described below in `Running CDAP Applications`_\ .
-  Make sure you start the Flow and Service as described below.
+  Make sure you start the flow and service as described below.
 - Once the application has been deployed and started, you can `run the example. <#running-the-example>`__
 - You should observe errors as described.

 Re-build the Application with Column-level Conflict Detection
 -------------------------------------------------------------

-- Stop the Application's Flow and Service (as described `below <#stopping-the-application>`__).
+- Stop the Application's flow and service (as described `below <#stopping-the-application>`__).
-- Delete the ``profiles`` Dataset, either through the CDAP Command Line Interface or by making a ``curl`` call::
+- Delete the ``profiles`` dataset, either through the CDAP Command Line Interface or by making a ``curl`` call::

     curl -w'\n' -v localhost:10000/v3/namespaces/default/data/datasets/profiles -XDELETE